 Thank you to the CFT members who took the time to answer our four presidential issues surveys.
 The information gathered in the surveys has been used to inform how CFT will weigh in during the formal AFT endorsement process.
 Below is a review of the top priorities identified by CFT members in the surveys.

 - The Issues That Matter Most – CFT members who responded to our first survey indicated that their three most important issues in the presidential election include addressing environmental and climate justice, protecting public education, and healthcare.

 - Education Issues – Respondents to our second survey on education issues indicated that their four top priorities were full funding for schools, professional pay and benefits for school workers, addressing the privatization and corporatization of schools, and tackling the student debt crisis.

 - Kitchen Table Issues – In our third presidential survey on kitchen table issues, CFT members were overwhelmingly in favor of enacting Medicare for All.
 Respondents’ priorities on retirement security focused on protecting defined benefit pensions and ensuring the long-term viability of Social Security.
 In terms of addressing the affordability crisis, CFT members who answered the survey overwhelmingly wanted billionaires to pay their fair share.

 - Climate Change and the Environment – In our final survey, CFT members were in favor of taking a bold approach to addressing climate change, prioritizing aggressively cutting CO2 emissions to fall by 45 percent by 2030 (The ‘12 year’ mark), implementing the Green New Deal, and re-entering and strengthening the Paris Climate Agreement.

-CFT members will join thousands of activists in the coming weeks to gather signatures to place this critical initiative on the ballot.
-The Schools and Local Communities Funding Act will restore over $12 billion per year to California schools, community colleges, health clinics, and other vital local services.
+CFT members joined thousands of activists to put this critical initiative on the ballot.
+Now Proposition 15, the Schools and Local Communities Funding Act will restore over $12 billion per year to California schools, community colleges, health clinics, and other vital local services.